 Find out how popular your Bible study programs are with this direct question.
 It will give you a great idea of how appealing the program is.

 Church leadership can set your church apart when you want to attract and retain members.
-Survey questions for your church leadership can help you gauge where the team stands related to members’ satisfaction and engagement.
+Survey questions for your church leadership can help you gauge where the team stands in terms of members’ satisfaction and engagement.

 Why ask this survey question?